Faculty engagement with remote students from the classroom is easier and better than ever at Boise State.

-Zoom, Panopto and Blackboard working together
+Zoom, Panopto and Canvas working together

 Instructor Zoom Cloud Recording videos and Panopto recordings all upload to your Panopto video library for easy sharing, storage and management of your video content.
-Using the Blackboard integrations is the easiest way to share your videos with your students.
+Using the Canvas integrations is the easiest way to share your videos with your students.